 DraftKings not only brings to Pennsylvania one of the world’s best sportsbooks but also the ability to link accounts between casino, DFS, and sportsbooks.
 This means that when you use DraftKings, you can get all your online gaming in one spot.
 While these require different mobile applications, you can use all three on the browser site together.

 DraftKings Pennsylvania has a great deposit bonus for its new-user promotion.
-When using the links here on DFC, you can get a $1,000 deposit bonus and a $50 free bet following your first deposit.
-This comes out to $1,050 worth of free bonuses for simply signing up for DraftKings Pennsylvania.
+When using the links here on DFC, you can get a $1,000 deposit bonus and a $50 bet following your first deposit.
+This comes out to $1,050 worth of bonuses for simply signing up for DraftKings Pennsylvania.

 FanDuel started gradually, then raced to the lead in New Jersey's online betting numbers.
 This is the only current sportsbook app to have the required geolocation technology for iPhone and iPad users.
 Because of this feature, FanDuel quickly grabbed the attention of Pennsylvania sports bettors using iOS mobile devices.
 Since their launch on July 22, 2019, FanDuel quickly pushed near the top of the total betting take.

 The FanDuel sportsbook app is licensed through the Valley Forge Casino.
 FanDuel's Pennsylvania sportsbook offers all the same promotions and deposit bonuses.
-New bettors can also take advantage of a first-time risk-free bet up to $500.
+New bettors can also take advantage of a first-time bet up to $500.

-FanDuel Sportsbook offers Pennsylvania the same offer that it has in every state, a $1,000 risk-free bet.
-A risk-free bet means exactly what it sounds like; you cannot lose.
+FanDuel Sportsbook offers Pennsylvania the same offer that it has in every state, a $1,000 bet.
+A bet means exactly what it sounds like; you cannot lose.
 You can either win or get your stake fully refunded in the form of site credit by FanDuel on your first wager when using this promotional offer.

 BetMGM has finally entered Pennsylvania.
 It took until late 2020 for BetMGM to bring its sportsbook to the Keystone State due to difficulties finding and finalizing a land-based partner.
 However, BetMGM has finally settled on Hollywood Casino, and it is now fully operational online.